bolov/discover-cpp/pages/discover-cpp/crash-course/crash-course.markdown

 ---
-title: Quick Start
+title: Crash Course
-tags: [quickstart]
+tags: []
 keywords: intro
-summary: "Quick intro into C++"
+summary: "Crash course into C++"
 sidebar: discover_cpp_sidebar
-permalink: quick_start.html
+permalink: crash-course.html
 ---

+## About

+This is a quick glimpse into C++.

+It is intended or for those who are new to C++ and need a quick reference/reminder.

 ## Classes